MyNameisBram/Bram-Tunggala/index.md

 ---

 # [Technical Projects](https://github.com/MyNameisBram)

+### Dynamic content generation
+*A tool that generates custom content based on consumer input*
++ Utilized LLMs and vector database to generate domain specific content (RAG method).
++ Created pipelines to implement for production use.

+### Sentence-classifier/style-detection
+*A tool to detect sentence type and style of writing*
++ Used ensemble learning to classify sentence type e.g., introduction, call-to-action, etc.
++ Used LLMs/Tranformers to identify tone/style of writing, e.g., casual/formal, and elaborate/concise.

+### Content manager and generation
+*A tool to create, read, update, and delete content
++ Used streamlit as the UI including authentication
++ Created efficiency, usability and accessibility of content management (before using google sheeets)
++ Generated email suggestion based on phrases and words that resonate with a persons personality

+### Personality prediction
+*A tool to predict Disc type*
++ Ngram analysis, used to identify correlations between words and personality type

+### Portfolio Liquidation Forecasting (pre-purchase)
+*A tool for Debt Buyers to predict portfolio liquidation prior to purchase of using Machine Learning Models*
++ Ensemble learning to decreased error rate significantly in overall purchase and per portfolio purchase
++ Outperformed existing internal models and third-party vendor in which we spend $200k+ annually

+### Propensity-score
+*A tool for Collection Agencies to identify and rank-order consumers with the highest-likelihood of payment*
++ Performed resampling strategies dealing with Imbalanced data, created ML-generated features
++ Used ensemble learning to increase model performance

 ### Efficient Revenue Recovery - [Github](https://github.com/MyNameisBram/Efficient-Revenue-Recovery)
 *A tool for Collection Agencies to segment and rank accounts by likelihood of payment using Machine Learning Models*